|Drawing of I. Rubloff entitled "indescribeable faceache". (c) 2005, I. Rubloff, all rights reserved

 and tension usually won't).
 Some experience flushing, droopy eye, nasal stuffiness,

 or eye tearing.
+Clusters are typically "side locked".
+They do not alternate sides.
 Men are affected 2 to 5 times more frequently than are women

 (reverse of migraine).
 Unlike the situation for migraine, menopause does not

 reduce the frequency and severity of headache in women.
+Perhaps related, attaining an advanced age does not reduce the frequency of cyclic vomiting either, which is treated somewhat similarly.
 There probably are several

 mechanisms for same symptom complex - migraine variant, sphenopalatine neuralgia,

 and perhaps a genetic syndrome involving circadian rhythms..